cypress-io/cypress-documentation/source/guides/guides/continuous-integration.md

 - SHA: `COMMIT_INFO_SHA`
 - Remote: `COMMIT_INFO_REMOTE`

-If the commit information is missing in the Dashboard run, GitHub Integration and other tasks might not work correctly.
+If the commit information is missing in the Dashboard run then {% url "GitHub Integration" github-integration %} or other tasks might not work correctly.
 To see the relevant Cypress debug logs, set the environment variable `DEBUG` on your CI machine and inspect the terminal output to see why the commit information is unavailable.

 ```shell
 DEBUG=commit-info,cypress:server:record